-- the application complied with the requirements of s.269ZB; and - there appeared to be reasonable grounds for asserting that the anti-dumping measures are no longer warranted.
+- the application complied with the requirements of section 269ZB; and - there appeared to be reasonable grounds for asserting that the antidumping measures are no longer warranted.

 A revocation review was initiated on 22 July 2014 with public notification in The Australian newspaper and publication of Anti-Dumping Notice (ADN) 2014/58.